boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-mvc.md

        }
     ```

- 9. Create another model class as `DataClass.cs` to define the following properties.
-These properties are used to get the dashboard details from the server.
-Ensure the `System.Runtime.Serialization` namespace in the `DataClass.cs` model file.
+ 9. Please create another model class named `DataClass.cs` to define the following properties.
+These properties will be used to retrieve the dashboard details from the server.
+Please make sure to include the `System.Runtime.Serialization` namespace in the `DataClass.cs` model file.

     ```js
         [DataContract]